 Micro-ribbed filler plate

-Embossing is a punching process that creates relief elements on a smooth metal sheet.
-They are made of 12/10 metal sheet with double reinforcement fold to guarantee high resistance to lateral pressure.
+Embossing is a punching process that creates elements in relief on a smooth metal sheet, improving the panel resistance to deformations due to lateral pressures.

-They bestow considerable resistance and rigidity on the frame so that it can effectively counter the tension generated by the maturation of the plaster.
+They bestow considerable resistance and rigidity on the frame so that it can effectively counter the tension generated by the drying of the plaster.